May 26, 2026

 Where are the places God has called you to?

 Frederick Buechner says, ““The place God calls you to is the place where your deep gladness and the world’s deep hunger meet.”
 Your gifts and God’s mission go hand in hand.
 Ask God how He wants to use you and what your personal mission field is.
 Pay attention to the local needs of your church and community.
-I would add, pay close attention to your immediate family first.
+Has God given you a passion or gift that could fill that need?
+(Center for Great Commission Studies) I would add, pay close attention to your immediate family first.
 Is there a need not being met?
-Has God given you a passion or gift that could fill that need?”
-(Center for Great Commission Studies)

 “God provides us with unique skills, gifts, and talents, and calls us to particular roles and activities.
 Although the roles might have apparent differences in importance, our callings are equal.
 They are a spiritual calling.
 There are no second-class callings from God.
 We will be worthy of this calling if we are devoted in our relationship with Him and look to Him only for leadership and strength.”
 (Theology of Work Project)